tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard6/tf.train.Supervisor.md

-* Specifying `'grpc://hostname:port'` requests a session that uses the RPC interface to a specific , and also allows the in-process master to access remote tensorflow workers.
+* Specifying `'grpc://hostname:port'` requests a session that uses the RPC interface to a specific , and also allows the in-process master to access remote TensorFlow workers.
 Often, it is appropriate to pass `server.target` (for some `tf.train.Server` named `server).